 - Keep your shoulders back and relaxed at all times, trying to avoid tension or shrugging your shoulders up toward your ears.

-- Keep your gaze straight ahead, always looking 3-6 meters in front of you.
+- Keep your gaze straight ahead, always looking 3-6 meters ahead.

 - Keep your arms at 90 degrees and swing them back and forth naturally with your footfall.
-Do not swing them across the front of your body, as this will result in a waste of precious energy.
+Do not swing them across the front of your body, as this will waste precious energy.

 - Hold your hands in a very light fist, relaxed as if holding a baby chick in each one.
 You don’t want to hold them so loose that you may drop them, but you don’t want to squish them either!
-A happy medium.
+It’s a happy medium.

 - Keep your legs underneath you.
 You want the weight of your body falling directly underneath you.
 Try to either fall on your mid-foot or forefoot as your footstrike to avoid unnecessary pounding on your joints.

-I find it best to practice running form during easy runs so the focus is on form and not speed or pace.
+I find it best to practice running form during easy or slow, long-distance runs, so the focus is on form, not speed or pace.

 #4: Practice Your Race Pace